DreDDup: 2010s

 Their eight album Soyuz came out on November 27, 2018.
 Album was praised by a music critic Vladimir Horvat from Croatian magazine Terapija.net as one of their best works so far.
 The band began its promotional tour in early 2019 with a concert in Budapest, Hungary.
 They have announced their new album 'Romance of Romans' with a music video for the "Designed to Die" single on their YouTube channel.
 In March 2019, Dražen Đorđević from Lednik replaced Timur on bass guitar.

 2020s

-In February 2020, the band went into studio to record their proposed new album, 'Romance of Romans'.
+In February 2020, the band entered the studio to record their planned new album 'Romance of Romans', which was postponed to January 5, 2021 due to Corona pandemic.
+The band worked on music for Aleksandar Reljić's documentary film 'Do daske', which is about the arrest and imprisonment of a fashion designer, stylist, and DJ from Novi Sad, Srđan Šveljo.
+In 2021, dreDDup had a notable performance at the Fekete Zaj festival in Hungary as part of their promotional tour, where they visited Hungary, Slovakia, and southern Serbia several times.
+To celebrate their 25th anniversary, in 2022, the band recorded 10 completely new music videos for old singles and thus entered the history as the only Serbian alternative band with 68 music videos.
+At the beginning of 2023, they entered the studio and started working on their eleventh album 'PanDora'."

 Musical style

 The music of dreDDup is a mixture of dark noisy electronic sounds with rough industrial rhythms and metallic vocals.
 They are mostly influenced by the post-industrial music scene of the late 1980s and the mid-1990s.
 They have changed their sound since 1997 but were always somewhere between the electro-industrial/post-industrial boundaries.
-After experimenting with weird noises and rough drum beats they embraced commercial segments in their sound in 2014.
+After experimenting with weird noises and rough drum beats they have been striving to create a unique musical world in which rock, big beat, industrial, punk and loud electronics are equally present and blend in closely with a disturbed visual world.
+They call it ‘massacre industrial’ or ‘demonic electronic’.
 As their influences they list Bile, The Prodigy, Kim Wilde and Skinny Puppy.